Level Crossing Removal Project: Tree removal

 The removal of mature trees for level crossing removal works has been a source of controversy with some local residents and project critics.
 Due to the nature of the LXRP, trees need to be cut down or relocated from the site to allow for construction works.
-This is a particular issue for projects where the rail line is lowered into a trench, such as the planned level crossing removals near Glenhuntly station, which have required significant mature tree removal along the planned 1 km rail trench.
+This is a particular issue for projects where the rail line is lowered into a trench, such as the planned level crossing removals near Glen Huntly station, which have required significant mature tree removal along the planned 1 km rail trench.
 An elevated rail design was chosen to remove the level crossings near Rosanna station in part to minimise the loss of native trees, as a proposed rail trench would have required the removal of hundreds of mature river red gum trees along the corridor.

 According to a newspaper report, more than 10,000 trees have been cut down since 2014 to allow for the construction of Victorian infrastructure projects—including hundreds of trees for the LXRP.
 During the level crossing removal at Moreland Road, a campaign against the removal of 100 mature trees was unsuccessful, with a local councillor claiming only three or four trees remained at the conclusion of the project.
 In response, the government has stated more trees were planted than were there originally, as part of expanded parkland at the site.
 The state opposition has highlighted and campaigned on tree loss due to major infrastructure projects.

 Railway heritage

 The loss of heritage railways stations and the impact on heritage architecture has been a source of controversy and a key design consideration for the project.
 During the removal of a level crossing or rebuild of a railway station, heritage station buildings or existing railway infrastructure may be impacted.
 Some heritage buildings have been demolished, while others have been retained, moved or adapted for other uses, such as at Clayton and Mentone stations.

 At the Warrigal Road level crossing removal, Kingston Council have called for heritage protection for the heritage Parkdale railway station buildings.
 This request has been denied by the Department of Environment, Land, Water and Planning as well as Heritage Victoria on grounds that the structure is "not of state-level cultural heritage significance".
 Nonetheless, in response to the local campaign to preserve the original heritage station building, the LXRP announced it would retain and repurpose the building within the precinct, although the extent of the retention is not clear.

 Other crossing removals have had their heritage structures restored for reuse.
-At Bell Street, the original heritage station building that opened in 1884 was restored and turned into additional station facilities.
+At Moreland station, the original heritage station building that opened in 1884 was restored and turned into additional station facilities.
 Heritage restorations are common across the removals, with other examples including the signals box at Gardiner railway station turning into bike parking, and the station building at North Williamstown railway station being restored into community and station facilities.